 Even if we’re not at risk, if we’re content enough with our forced minimalism, there is plenty of betrayal and abandonment around.
-Working in a hospital, for instance, I see it in the patients and families who can’t visit one another and the staff whose nerves are starting to fray.
-While employees are being professional, there’s fear and frustration, and although patients claim to understand the need for isolation, their hurt is obvious.
+Working in a hospital, for instance, I see it in the patients and families who can’t visit one another, in the staff whose nerves are fraying.
+Although employees are being professional, they’re experiencing fear and frustration.
+Patients claim to understand the need for isolation, but their hurt is obvious.
 Fear, anger, blame, shame, emptiness, desperation, and despair all fester beneath the surface.

 All these emotions were present during the last week of Jesus’s life.
 Betrayed by those closest to him, Jesus despaired as he prayed in the garden of Gethsemane.
 Fear overwhelmed him.
 Though he reached out for help, his disciples fell asleep, abandoning him.
 Then they failed him when he was arrested.
 In their remorse, they hid, blamed one another, and despaired of being the loyal followers they knew they should have been.

 As the days edge toward Easter, we remember this story.
 Although in this season of coronavirus, churches around the country will keep their doors shut, many congregations are streaming worship events or posting videos.
 Television evangelists continue to preach.
 One way or another, the holiday will be honored.
 Soon it will be Maundy Thursday, and Christians will tell a poignant story of love, betrayal, abandonment, and sacrifice.
 Can we find some wisdom in that tale to carry us through the months ahead?

 On a Thursday evening some two thousand years ago, Jesus gathered his disciples together for one last teaching.
 Countless sermons could be preached about that night, for many themes linger there.
 We will focus on two of them: The commandment to love modeled in John’s gospel and the betrayal Jesus suffered.